- Planes can bank and turn quickly after takeoff because they’re advised to by air traffic control

 For many anxious flyers, takeoff is a scary time with lots of new or unfamiliar sensations and sensations at a time when the body and mind are under stress.

 When in a heightened state of anxiety, banking can feel scary with some passengers thinking there’s something wrong.
+It can be worse when the cabin lights are dimmed or during night flights.

-This is heightened because banking affects the vestibular system
+This is heightened because banking affects the vestibular system.

 The vestibular system is the body’s way of detecting movement.
 It’s responsible for helping you to stay balanced.
 A steep, banked turn can confuse the vestibular system, leading to feelings of dizziness and vertigo.